 Line 2 – Realized Capital Gains (Losses) Net of Taxes – General Account

-Report all realized non-interest-related (default) and equity capital gains (losses), net of capital gains tax, applicable to the assets in each component and sub-component.
+Report all realized non-interest-related (default) and equity capital gains (losses) (which includes, but is not limited to, common stock, perpetual preferred stock and SVO-Identified Preferred Stock ETFs), net of capital gains tax, applicable to the assets in each component and sub-component.
 All realized capital gains (losses) transferred to the AVR are net of capital gains taxes thereon.
 Exclude all interest rate-related capital gains (losses) from the AVR.

 Capital gains tax should be determined using the method developed by the company to allocate taxes used for statutory financial reporting purposes.

 Report all realized capital gains (losses), net of capital gains tax, on each debt security (excluding loan-backed and structured securities) where the realized capital gains (losses) more predominantly reflect non-interest-related changes.
 By default, debt instruments whose NAIC/SVO designation at the end of the holding period, or within a reasonable amount of time after the reporting entity has sold/disposed of the instrument, is different from its NAIC/SVO designation at the beginning of the holding period by more than one NAIC designation or NAIC designation category shall be considered to reflect non-interest-related changes.
-Gains (losses) from those debt instruments shall be reported in the AVR
+Gains (losses) from those debt instruments shall be reported in the AVR.

 Determination of AVR gain (loss) on multiple lots of the same fixed income securities should follow the underlying accounting treatment in determining gain (loss).
 Thus, the designation, on a purchase lot basis, should be compared to the designation at the end of the holding period to determine IMR or AVR gain or (loss).